Skip to content

 • When work pattern changes occur, the impact is from that point forward.

-• The employee should understand that their annual leave entitlement remains at 4 weeks, but will look different when their working week changes, eg. 5-day work week previously (20 days) to 3-day work week, will mean 12 days being 4 weeks.
+• The employee should understand that their annual leave entitlement remains at 4 weeks, but could look different when their working week changes, eg. 5-day week previously (20 days) to 3-day week, will mean 12 days being 4 weeks.

-• The longer they wait, the more the value of the day will reduce to reflect the new work pattern and pay rate.
+• The value of the day will reduce each pay to reflect the new work pattern and pay rate.
 Annual Leave is paid at the greater of AWE or OWP.

 Info - Blue Block (1)